fogo-t-o/fogo-t-o.github.io/README.md

-My site is based on the template below
+My site is based on the template below:

 =====================================
 Steve's No-Good-Very-Bad Jekyll Theme